barreiros/VibeWhisper/memory-bank/activeContext.md

   - Updated `src/core/IpcHandler.js` to handle `set-transcription-prompt` IPC calls and save to `SettingsStore`.
   - Updated `src/core/SettingsStore.js` to include `transcriptionPrompt` in defaults and `getAll`.
   - Updated `src/core/TranscriptionService.js` to retrieve prompt setting and pass it to the OpenAI API call if present.
+- **Handle Concurrent Transcriptions (2025-04-02 - Updated):**
+  - Modified `src/core/AudioRecorder.js` to:
+    - Generate a unique temporary filename (using `randomUUID`) for each recording session (`recording-*.wav`).
+    - Store the unique path in `currentAudioFilePath`.
+    - Pass the specific unique path to `TranscriptionService.transcribeAudioFile`.
+    - Implement `cleanupSpecificFile(filePath)` to delete the correct file upon completion/error within the recorder if needed (e.g., empty file).
+  - Modified `src/core/TranscriptionService.js` to:
+    - Add `activeRequests` counter and `transcriptionQueue` array.
+    - Increment counter when `transcribeAudioFile` starts.
+    - Add successful transcription results to the queue instead of pasting immediately.
+    - Decrement counter in the `finally` block.
+    - When the counter reaches zero, join all queued results, paste the combined text, and clear the queue.
+    - Its existing `cleanupTempFile(filePath)` method correctly handles deleting the unique file path passed to it.
 - **Refactored Main Process (Prior - 2025-04-01):**
   - Created manager classes: `AppManager`, `WindowManager`, `SettingsStore`, `TrayManager`, `HotkeyManager`, `IpcHandler`, `AudioRecorder`, `TranscriptionService` in `src/core/` (corrected path).
   - Created new entry point `src/main/index.js`.